Disability Benefits for Bipolar Disorder

 Bipolar disorder is a long-term disruptive psychiatric condition that causes an individual to have intense mood swings.
 A person with bipolar can abruptly go from a state of depression to a state of euphoria or mania.
-This can make it difficult for a person with bipolar disorder to do routine things such as maintain employment, even with consistent medical treatment.
+This can make it difficult for a person with bipolar disorder to maintain employment, even with consistent medical treatment.

 Proving Bipolar Disorder